Hitmare/unlockPTB/README.md

 For Private Chat:
     - Execute `/unlock <Authkey>` and the Bot will be unlocked.
 For Group Chats:
     - Execute `/unlock <Authkey>` as an **Bot Admin** or as an **Channel Owner** and the Bot will be unlocked.

+To Lock the Bot execute `/lock`.
+In Group Chats only the Bot Admin and the Group Chat Owner can use it
+To Show the Lockstatus execute `/lockstatus`.
+In Group Chats only the Bot Admin and the Group Chat Owner can use it

 ### Aviable Commands

 This Library includes four (4) Commands
 - `/getAuthkey` - Generates the Unlock Authkey.
 Can only be used from Bot Admin
 - `/unlock` - Unlocks the Bot.
-In Group Chats only Bot Admin and Group Chat Owner can use it
+In Group Chats only the Bot Admin and the Group Chat Owner can use it
 - `/lock` - Locks the Bot.
-In Group Chats only Bot Admin and Group Chat Owner can use it
+In Group Chats only the Bot Admin and the Group Chat Owner can use it
 - `/lockstatus` - Shows the Lockstatus of the Bot.
-In Group Chats only Bot Admin and Group Chat Owner can use it
+In Group Chats only the Bot Admin and the Group Chat Owner can use it